Smoke from California's huge Cranston Fire creates its own weather

 Brandon N. McGlover, 32, of Temecula, south of Los Angeles, was being held Thursday in the Cois M. Byrd Detention Center in Murrieta on suspicion of five counts of arson to wildland in connection with the Cranston Fire and an unspecified number of other fires, the National Park Service said.
 Jail records listed no attorney who could comment in McGlover's behalf.

-The incident command center said the Cranston Fire was at 7,500 acres late Thursday afternoon and was only 5 percent contained.
+A joint local-state-federal incident command team said the fire was only 5 percent contained late Thursday afternoon.
 At least two highways and numerous campgrounds and trails were closed off as almost 700 firefighters attacked the blaze, it said.

 California Gov. Jerry Brown declared a state of emergency in Riverside County as authorities said about 600 homes were in immediate danger in harshly hot, dry conditions.